akelii/itucsdb1611/docs/developer/member2.rst

 Class operations about **Person** table is under *./classes/operations/person_operations.py* file.

 In this file there are **Person** class method which runs SQL scripts with taken parameter, if any.
-And it returns the result of query to python code to used in code blocks
+And it returns the result of query to python code to used in code blocks.

 	The following **CRUD** operations are implemented in order.

 1. **C** reate

 - Basic add operation takes *person* object and add its to related database.